Earth Notes: Is My Orange Halloween Pumpkin Green?Updated 2019-12-24 15:40 GMT.

 Slice a lid off, use a metal spoon to scoop out the seeds, extract the flesh if you want, draw your chosen image on front, and then use a sharp knife to cut it out.
 Put a candle (real or fake battery-operated) inside, and put the pumpkin outside to wow your visitors.

 All the bits that don't get eaten, and your carved lantern when finished with, will make fine compost bin fodder!

 Is Pumpkin Green?

 Probably as good family fun goes this is pretty low-carbon, and environmentally benign, and thus green.
 Even when it's orange.

 So maybe we should coin a new joke that runs something like:

-What's big and orange and green all round? ...
+What's big and orange and green all over? ...
 A pumpkin!